 Financial Aid advisors are happy to help you with questions about your financial aid package or about planning your budget while at MSU.
 Contact an advisor by phone, fax, or E-mail, or speak with an advisor in one of the offices.
-No appointment is necessary.
+Walk-in service is available and no appointment is necessary.